Opencast-Moodle/moodle-local_och5p/README.md

 Opencast configuration for multiple nodes setups:
 ------------------
 If you use a constellation of opencast nodes, one for admin and another for presentation (i.e. engage node) it is <b>important</b> that your moodle user account in opentcast has the role that makes the services endpoint available.
-It is by default (and based on experience) included the  "ROLE_GROUP_MH_DEFAULT_ORG_SYSTEM_ADMINS" role.
+It is by default (and based on experience) included in the "ROLE_GROUP_MH_DEFAULT_ORG_SYSTEM_ADMINS" role.

 Prerequisites
 ------------------